mingli202/me-schedule-maker/README.md

 * Saving schedules into local storage (bottom section)

 Todo:
-* Maybe some autocomplete features
+* Some autocomplete features
-* Maybe an account creation feature
+* An account creation feature
 * A tutorial
+* A mobile-friendly version